-Musical Director of the Teatro Comunale di Bologna since 2014, Michele Mariotti was born in Pesaro.
-Following his classical studies he obtained a degree in music composition at the Rossini Conservatoire in Pesaro under the guidance of Maestro Benzi and a degree in orchestra conducting at the Accademia Musicale Pescarese with full marks and honor under the guidance of Donato Renzetti.
+Michele Mariotti was born in Pesaro.
+Following his classical studies, he obtained a degree in music composition at the Rossini Conservatoire in Pesaro and a degree in orchestra conducting at the Accademia Musicale Pescarese with full marks and honor under the guidance of Donato Renzetti.

-He has conducted at La Scala in Milan, at Turin’s Teatro Regio, at Teatro San Carlo in Naples, at Teatro Massimo in Palermo, at Teatro Comunale in Florence, at Pesaro’s Rossini Opera Festival, at Verdi’s Festival in Parma, at the Sferisterio in Macerata, at New York’s Met, at London’s Royal Opera House Covent Garden, at Paris Opéra, at Chicago's Lyric Opera, at Los Angeles Opera, at Wexford’s Festival (Don Gregorio) and at Wallonie Opera, among others.
+He has conducted at the Teatro alla Scala in Milan, at the Teatro Regio in Turin, at the Teatro San Carlo in Naples, at the Teatro Massimo in Palermo, at the Teatro Comunale in Florence, at the Rossini Opera Festival in Pesaro, at the Festival Verdi in Parma, at the Sferisterio in Macerata, at the Metropolitan in New York, at the Royal Opera House in London, at the Opéra de Paris, at the Lyric Opera in Chicago, at the Los Angeles Opera, at the Wexford’s Festival and at the Opéra Royale de Wallonie in Liegi, among others.

 He has conducted concerts with Gewandhausorchester Leipzig, Orchestre National de France, Münchner Symphoniker, Essener Philharmoniker, Rai National Symphony Orchestra, Filarmonica Toscanini, I Pomeriggi Musicali, Orchestra dell’Accademia del Teatro alla Scala, at the Auditorium del Lingotto in Turin, at the Peralada Festival, at the Liceu in Barcelona, at the Teatro Real in Madrid, at the Théâtre des Champs-Elysées in Paris and at the Radio France Festival in Montpellier.